Loading...

 Not all "accessibility tools" solve the same problem.
 Understanding the four main categories is critical to making the right choice for your institution.

 What they DON'T do: Fix problems.
-You still need to manually remediate every issue.
+You still need to manually remediate every flagged issue.

 Examples: Blackboard Ally, Kurzweil 3000

-What they DON'T do: Work on course content (PDFs, videos).
-Only work on live web pages.
+What they DON'T do: Work on course content files (PDFs, PowerPoints, Word documents).
+Only relevant for public-facing web pages.

 When evaluating accessibility tools, assess them across these 10 critical dimensions: